 Your donation to the Hampden Family Center makes a difference.

-If you have children 5 years and younger and/or are pregnant or 6 months postpartum, please visit the center to speak with Rhonda from WIC.
+If you have children 5 years and younger and/or if you're pregnant or 6 months postpartum, please visit our new location and speak with Rhonda from WIC.
 By appointment only – please call 410-614-4848.
-WIC is on site the second Thursday of the each month: February 11
+WIC is on site the second Thursday of the each month 9 a.m–5 p.m.

 If you need a little help with your gas or electric bill, stop by the Family Center and speak with Walter Jackson who can help you apply for energy assistance.
 Walter is on site Wednesday 9 a.m. to 1 p.m.
 Please call 410-467-8710 to make an appointment.

-A representative is on site every Wednesday 9:30 a.m.–5 p.m. to assist those in need of additional resources for utility bills.
+A representative is onsite on Wednesdays, 9:30 a.m.–5 p.m. to assist those in need of additional resources for utility bills.
 Please call 410-467-8710 to make an appointment as there are required documents to be furnished.

 top of page